zacharied/vox2ksh/README.md

 #### Metadata

-Place the `music_db.xml` in the `data` directory.
+Place the `music_db.xml` in the directory specified by your config.
 It can be found in the same directory as the source IFS files.

+*TODO: Extract music DB files in extractor.*

 ## Usage